EBZebra/docs/edge/source/guide/printingGuide.md

 a directory on the computer that contains the Enterprise Browser installation.

 ### Include all JS API modules
-To include all JavaScript APIs, copy the `ebapi-modules.js` file to a location accessible by your app's files and include the JavaScript modules file in your app.
-For instance, to include the modules file in your `index.html`, copy the file to the same directory as your index.html and add the following line to the HEAD section of your index.html file:
+To include all JavaScript APIs, copy the `ebapi-modules.js` file to a location accessible by an app's files and include the JavaScript modules file in the app.
+For instance, to include the modules file in `index.html`, copy the file to the same directory as index.html and add the following line to the HEAD section of that index.html file:

     :::html
     <script type="text/javascript" charset="utf-8" src="ebapi-modules.js"></script>